aminmansoori/React-Native/README.md

 2. download two different projects named trackserver and jsonserver from https://github.com/StephenGrider/rn-casts.git
 3. run two downloaded projects
-4. After running jsonserver, copy the URL address that has been apeared on the CMD and paste it in your tracker.js file instead of baseURL address
+4. after running jsonserver, copy the URL address that has been apeared on the CMD and paste it in your tracker.js file instead of baseURL address

 # Resource